pie-dao/docs/papers/piedao.md

 * Bob was impacted by Alice's behavior but ends net positive.
 * Bob had to make sure Alice was voting enough.
 * DOUGH Holders kept the possibility of exiting the DAO at any time.
-* FLOUR Holders have renounced to the possibility of exiting the DAO by delegating in exchange for staking rewards.
+* FLOUR Holders have renounced the possibility of exiting the DAO by delegating in exchange for staking rewards.